chrisbirdsall/chrisbirdsall.github.io/research.md

 ## Working Papers ##

 * ["Performance Management in Public Higher Education:
-Unintended Consequences and the Implications of Organizational Diversity"](../Birdsall - Performance Management in Public Higher Ed.pdf) (Revise and Resubmit at Public Performance and Management Review)
+Unintended Consequences and the Implications of Organizational Diversity"](../Birdsall-Performance_Management_in_Public_Higher_Ed.pdf) (Revise and Resubmit at Public Performance and Management Review)

 * ["Stereotype Threat, Role Models, and Demographic Mismatch in an Elite Professional School Setting"](http://ftp.iza.org/dp10459.pdf), with Seth Gershenson and Ray Zuniga.
 IZA Discussion Paper No. 10459.